Electronic / silent shutter of the Sony A9 / A9ii vs Sony A7iii / A7Riii

 I had no real reason to use the silent shutter here on the Sony A7iii, other than I am used to doing so on the Sony A9 because I like the viewfinder not blacking out on the Sony A9.

-With some images (not shown here), the effect is more subtle and you only realize there was rolling shutter when you switch to a normal version.
+With some images (not shown here), the effect is more subtle and you only realize there was rolling shutter when you switch to a more normal photo of the same subject.
 Faces become “fatter” or something gets stretched.

 The Sony A9 and Sony A9ii offer specific advantages over the other mirrorless cameras, because: